User Guide

 Format: claim INDEX $/CLAIM_AMOUNT

-• The CLAIM_AMOUNT should consist of either + or - which symbolizes adding/deducting respectively followed by the amount.
+CLAIM_AMOUNTshould consist of either + or - which symbolizes adding/deducting respectively followed by the amount.- If the

-• If the CLAIM_AMOUNT is positive, it symbolizes allocation of more funds to the user’s claim budget.
+CLAIM_AMOUNTis positive, it symbolizes allocation of more funds to the user’s claim budget. - If the

 Examples: